urbanware-org/wideredist/README.md

 <!-- ../../wiki#required-update-for-old-versions -->

-Furthermore, it is recommended to run either the server or client-side script manually once in a while.
+Furthermore, it is recommended to run either the server-side or client-side script manually once in a while.
 Since version 1.2.9 both of the scripts return if a newer version is available.

 --------